-The impoundment will control 75 square miles of the 320 square mile Rabbit River Watershed in Grant and Otter Tail Counties by storing the excess runoff on 1,920 acres of land.
-The project involves constructing dikes around the perimeter of the impoundment area, building a collection system to bring water into the impoundment, and partitioning the interior to provide a complex of subimpoundments.
-Waters carried by existing drainage ditches will be intercepted by diversion channels, and brought into the impoundment through a diked inlet channel.
+Completed in 2016, the impoundment controls 75 square miles of the 320 square mile Rabbit River Watershed in Grant and Otter Tail Counties by storing the excess runoff on 1,920 acres of land.
+The project involved constructing dikes around the perimeter of the impoundment area, building a collection system to bring water into the impoundment, and partitioning the interior to provide a complex of subimpoundments.
+Waters carried by existing drainage ditches are intercepted by 10 miles of diversion channels, and brought into the impoundment through a diked inlet channel.

 Flood Damage Reduction (Primary objective): Provides 16,000 acre feet of gate-controlled storage which is equivalent to 75% of the estimated 100 year spring runoff.
 This is expected to reduce peak flows on the Bois de Sioux River at Wahpeton/Breckenridge by about 5%.

 Release of about 5 cfs flow during the ice free season in most years.